 The so-called reverse charge procedure applies to the treatment of value-added tax in other European countries.
 In practice, this means that you as the recipient of the service calculate the tax yourself on the basis of the tax rate in your country.
 You declare this amount to the tax office responsible for you and deduct it as input tax.
 This means that there is no need to register as a German service provider in a foreign country.

 Here are only a few examples with different combinations of the questions above.
 I always assume that the invoice will be issued from Germany.

 Oh and by the way: I left out some minor German things.
-For instance: You have to have an evidence, that the VAT ID the customer entered at the time of purchasing is and was valid.
+For instance: You have to have a piece of evidence, that the VAT ID the customer entered at the time of purchasing is and was valid.
 Just checking if it's valid is not enough.
-You need a real evidence, like something a screenshot or so.
+You need real evidence, like something a screenshot or so.

 With all these thoughts I had to find a payment provider.
 Not only a payment provider but also a provider who creates the correct invoices for me, because honestly...
 I don't want to check all those **** rules.